overwolf/overwolf.github.io/docs/api/overwolf-settings-hotkeys.md

 Note that the callback returns a virtualKeycode and a modifierKey code.
 You can convert these values easily to a string using the [MS ModifierKeys Enum](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.modifierkeys) and the [MS VirtualKey Enum](https://docs.microsoft.com/en-us/uwp/api/windows.system.virtualkey).

+Note: if several modifier keys are assigned (like Ctrl + Shift), the `modifierKeys` is the sum of all the modifier values (e.g. Alt + Shift would be 5)

 #### Callback example with global hotkeys